ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/02-Create_EKS_Cluster.md

 # Objectives
-Create you own EKS Cluster envirunment
+Create you own EKS Cluster envirunment for run the lab

 ### 1.0.
 Create IAM User for manage EKS Cluster
 - We will not mention how to setup and admin AWS IAM user, if you need to learn, please visit [AWS Online Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)